STUDENT SERVICES AND ACTIVITIES

 The English Language Institute (ELI) at Sacramento State offers intensive language courses for students who wish to live and stay in California.
 The Sacramento State ELI prepares students with skills needed for study in American universities (including TOEFL Preparation).
 Please contact (916) 278-4810 or see www.cce.csus.edu for additional information.

-LEARNING SKILLS CENTER (Lassen Hall 2200)
+PEER AND ACADEMIC RESOURCE CENTER (Lassen Hall 2200)

 The Sacramento State Library is a modern building, representing the academic and architectural heart of the campus.
 It provides a comfortable study environment as well as an extensive and sophisticated resource base for studies on a multitude of subjects.
 At the beginning of the semester the library offers orientations to new students.
 These orientations include an introduction to the how to use the library and locate resources, and tours of subject / reference departments, and the media center.